 <<manage, be in charge>>

-The desire to control is a very basic human tendency and a sign of our rebellion against God.
+The desire to control people and situations, but conversely not be controlled by them is a very basic human tendency and a sign of our rebellion against God.

 This commanding influence can range from an oppressive restrictive control in which all freedom is taken from another to the beneficial initiative of a capable person taking the lead to provide direction in a situation.
 Power and authority can often be abused and corrupted to serve the controller’s own needs and ego, rather than being used to benefit those under them and for those to whom it should be directed.
 We are accountable to God for what we allow ourselves to be controlled by or under the dominance of.
 Our spirit (under the Holy Spirit’s control) is to be in charge of the mind (soul) which in turn controls the body.